danlentz/clj-uuid/README.md

 computationally less expensive and so v3 may be preferred in situations requiring slightly faster performance.
-As such, when we give examples of namespaced identifiers, we will typically just use `v5` with the understanding that `v3` could be used identically in each instance.
+As such, when we give examples of namespaced identifiers, we will typically just use `v5` with the understanding that `v3` could be used identically in each case.

 ##### Namespaces